jannikmi/extremitypathfinder/README.rst

     It is always shortest to directly reach a node instead of visiting other nodes first (there is never an advantage through reduced edge weight).

-This can be exploited in a lot of cases to make A* terminate earlier than for general graphs:
+In A* the neighbour with the lowest total cost estimate is always being visited next.
+So the above mentioned property can be exploited in a lot of cases to make A* run faster and terminate earlier than for general graphs:

 - no need to revisit nodes (path only gets longer)

+- not all neighbours of the current node have to be checked like in vanilla A* before continuing to the next node.

 - when the goal is directly reachable, there can be no other shorter path to it -> terminate.

-- not all neighbours of the current node have to be checked like in vanilla A* before continuing to the next node.

 Implemented in ``graph_search.py``